General information about complaints and filing a complaint

 The Act on the Openness of Government Activities is observed in the processing of complaints.
 As a rule, complaints are public documents.

 For example, a complaint can be disclosed to a journalist if it contains no secret information and if the disclosure of the information does not interfere with the investigation of the matter.
 Under the Act, information concerning issues such as the complainant’s health or social benefits is always secret information.
 For its other parts, the complaint is public at the latest when the related case has been resolved.

 The name of the complainant will be known to the subject of the complaint if the subject is heard as part of the complaint process.
 The complainant’s name can be kept secret if the disclosure of this information would jeopardise the implementation of the supervision of legality.
 Based on case-by-case consideration, the name of the complainant may also be kept secret from the subject of the complaint if this is critical to the public or private interest.

 Before resolving the matter, the publicity of the complaint documents is considered on a case-by-case basis.
-The decisions are published anonymously on the website, which means that the complainant and, if necessary, the subject of the complaint can no longer be identified from the decision.
+On the website, the decisions are published so that the complainant and, if necessary, the subject of the complaint can no longer be identified from the decision.

 The duration of the processing of complaints depends on the nature of the matter.
 The aim is that the processing time does not exceed one year.
 If the topic of the complaint does not fall within the competence of the Chancellor of Justice, the matter will be resolved as soon as possible.

 You can enquire about the stage of processing a complaint at the registry of the Office of the Chancellor of Justice at [email protected].